Kalahari & North West Hunting

 This lodge is located in the most northern region of the North West province of South Africa.
 It is situated in the southern portion of the vast Kalahari Desert just a stone's throw from the Botswana border.
 The lodge has been established on a large game concession of some 13 000 acres and features its own airstrip.
 As such, it is most easily accessible by charter airplane.
 The surrounding area is typical Kalahari bush country - extremely remote, and teeming with all manner of African game species.
 The nearby town of Pomfret features a small airport.

-The nicely appointed and comfortable lodge is centrally located on a ranch surrounded and protected by high fences, as lion and other dangerous game species freely roam this vast concession.
+The nicely appointed and comfortable lodge is centrally located on a ranch surrounded by high fencing for wildlife management and guest safety, with plains game commonly encountered in the surrounding Kalahari bush country.
 Accommodations consist of chalets under thatch and feature en suite bathrooms.
 The main lodge features a well-appointed sitting area, bar, and dining area.
 A beautiful patio and fire pit lie just outside the bar area and the swimming pool is perfect for cooling off after a hard day's hunt trekking through the Kalahari sand.
 The lodge is professionally staffed with food, drink, and services of the highest quality.
 It is a virtual oasis for the hunter in the Kalahari.

 Secondary Camp